insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-04-components-services.md

 are different in terms of structure, way of connectiviity, protocols, etc. Hence, there is always a need of creating Application Profiles, which individually can connect to a specific application to fetch or push data.

-In APPSeCONNECT,APPs provides you an area to define all the above mentioned particulars of an API for a business application such that they are separated from one another.
-In other words,APPs are the logical grouping of schemas, actions, credentials, adapters etc. such that they can be easily separated from one another.
+In APPSeCONNECT, APPs provides you an area to define all the above mentioned particulars of an API for a business application such that they are separated from one another.
+In other words, APPs are the logical grouping of schemas, actions, credentials, adapters etc. such that they can be easily separated from one another.
 The App section in APPSeCONNECT provides a way of defining Schemas and Actions specific to an App, such that when the same is used again, these API informations can be reused again.